umbraco/UmbracoDocs/Reference/Config/tinyMceConfig/index.md

 ![Style format dropdown](images/formats-dropdown.png)

-...however TinyMce has a couple of further options for customising this menu that can't currently be set via the backoffice approach.
+However, TinyMce has a couple of further options for customising this menu that can't currently be set via the backoffice approach.

 ##### Providing context